 Commercial Use Comes from Britain

-This revolutionary change occurred in 178.
+This revolutionary change occurred in 1780.
 It found its way to the United States in 1816.
-At this time, it was used to run the streetlights throughout Baltimore, Maryland.
+This is when it was being used to run the streetlights throughout Baltimore, Maryland.

 The American Natural Gas Industry